Yannouille29/CubeSat_MTU/README.md

 ## Important Note

 The commented sections in the 'soft' directory serve as aids for understanding the base code and should not be modified.
 They are solely intended to facilitate comprehension.

-## Installation and Usage

-Provide instructions on how to set up and use the project, if applicable.

 ## Contributors